neverdone19/Hack_Lab/README.md

 # Hack_Lab

- A place were ideas about seciruty hacking and pentesting is shared
+ A place were ideas about security hacking and penetration test is shared.